 Google Cloud Hosting and the Road to Kinsta

-It didn’t start with Kinst, it all started with Google Cloud Hosting.
+It didn’t start with Kinst.
+It all started with Google Cloud Hosting.
 In recent years, Google Cloud has become much more popular.
 In addition to very competitive prices, you get real value for money.
-It feels like sites are connected next to Google Robots, which can’t hurt in terms of seo.
+It feels like sites are connected next to Google Robots, which can’t hurt SEO.

-After all, many users are marketers after all, not developers, so start looking for other solutions.
+Many users are marketers, after all, not developers, so start looking for other solutions.

 Kinsta and Google Cloud Managed WordPress Hosting

 Kinsta is a managed layer on Google Cloud Hosting.
-It goes through a completely separate environment, so you won’t be using Google Cloud Console anymore.
-The Kinsta dashboard shows quite a few similarities to Google Cloud, but mostly shows tools that the average web hosting user understands (unlike Google Cloud dashboards).
+It goes through a completely different environment so that you won’t be using Google Cloud Console anymore.
+The Kinsta dashboard shows quite a few similarities to Google Cloud but mainly offers tools that the average web hosting user understands (unlike Google Cloud dashboards).

 Kinst’s packages are as follows:

-It goes further in increments of $100, $200, $300, $400, $600 and $900 dollars per month where you get more sites, bandwidth (visitors), hard drive, php workers and at your disposal respectively.
+It goes further in increments of $100, $200, $300, $400, $600, and $900 per month, where you get more sites, bandwidth (visitors), hard drive, PHP workers, and at your disposal, respectively.
 Benefits like SSL and CDN remain the same in all packages, and you also have Kinsta features, which I’ll talk about below.

 So the pricing model is not as cheap as Siteground, but you get better hosting in return, in my opinion (Google Cloud).
-It does get expensive quickly with high traffic sites – you have to take that into consideration.
+It does get expensive quickly with high-traffic sites – you have to consider that.

 The Kinsta dashboard offers you a set of tools that can be useful when using your website:

-- SSL certificate – use the free Letsencrypt certificate or use your own external certificate.
+- SSL certificate – use the free Letsencrypt certificate or use your external certificate.

 - Force HTTPS – are you not sure if everything on your site is HTTPS?
 Then use this feature.

-- PHP engine – this feature is especially useful for outdated plugins, when you click the button you can switch to a different php version and check the difference.
-Restoring, of course, takes some time, but works great.
+- PHP engine – this feature is handy for outdated plugins; when you click the button, you can switch to a different PHP version and check the difference.
+Restoring, of course, takes some time but works great.

 - Reboot PHP – handy if some processes are stuck in a WordPress installation for some reason.

-- New relay monitoring is an external tool used to manage the server, which can be easily plugged in through the Kinsta Dashboard.
+- New relay monitoring is an external tool used to manage the server, easily plugged in through the Kinsta Dashboard.

-- Find and Replace – No more need for a WordPress plugin when you’re making big changes to your site.
-With this tool, you can easily search and replace entries in your database.
+- Find and Replace – No more need for a WordPress plugin when you’re making significant changes to your site.
+With this tool, you can effortlessly search and replace entries in your database.